AvinZarlez/AvinZarlez.github.io/_pages/career.md

 title: "Professional Background"
 ---

+For a role by role breakdown of my career, check out my [LinkedIn profile](https://www.linkedin.com/in/avinzarlez/).

 ## Current Role

 I have the privilege of working at Arm as Staff Developer Evangelist since 2024.
 I work at the intersection of technology, community, and innovation.
 I thrive on empowering developers to create and innovate.
 I believe that interactive software is a powerful art form.
 I’m also an accomplished public speaker.
 I have presented at many major industry events and countless tech meetups across the U.S.